r/nutrition peaks Saturdays 5pm-7pm UTC

-r/nutrition is steadily growing, with 6,207 new members in the last 30 days.
+r/nutrition is slowly growing, with 5,304 new members in the last 30 days.

 r/nutrition serves as a large-scale online forum dedicated to evidence-based discussion of nutritional science, distinguished by its emphasis on civil discourse within a field often characterized by controversy and misinformation.
 With over 5.8 million subscribers, the community functions as a hub for examining macronutrients, micronutrients, vitamin research, dietary patterns, and emerging nutrition science news.
 Its culture prioritizes scientific literacy and respectful exchange, actively moderating against speculative claims, fad diet promotion, and personal attacks.
 This commitment to reasoned debate sets it apart from many health-related online spaces, fostering an atmosphere where disagreements are expected but must be grounded in credible sources and logical argumentation.
 The observed peak activity during Monday afternoons UTC suggests a pattern of professional or academically inclined users engaging with the content.